Kleptoparasitism

-Kleptoparasitism (etymologically, parasitism by theft) is a form of feeding in which one animal deliberately takes food from another.
-The strategy is evolutionarily stable when stealing is less costly than direct feeding, which can mean when food is scarce or when victims are abundant.
+Kleptoparasitism (originally spelt clepto-parasitism, meaning "parasitism by theft") is a form of feeding in which one animal deliberately takes food from another.
+The strategy is evolutionarily stable when stealing is less costly than direct feeding, such as when food is scarce or when victims are abundant.
 Many kleptoparasites are arthropods, especially bees and wasps, but including some true flies, dung beetles, bugs, and spiders.
 Cuckoo bees are specialized kleptoparasites which lay their eggs either on the pollen masses made by other bees, or on the insect hosts of parasitoid wasps.
 They are an instance of Emery's rule, which states that insect social parasites tend to be closely related to their hosts.
 The behavior occurs, too, in vertebrates including birds such as skuas, which persistently chase other seabirds until they disgorge their food, and carnivorous mammals such as spotted hyenas and lions.
 Other species opportunistically indulge in kleptoparasitism.

 Strategy

 Kleptoparasitism is a feeding strategy where one animal deliberately steals food from another.
 This may be intraspecific, involving stealing from members of the same species, or interspecific, from members of other species.
 The term denotes a form of parasitism involving theft, from Greek κλέπτω (kléptō, 'steal').
 The strategy has been widely studied in birds; in four families, all seabirds, the Fregatidae, Chionididae, Stercoraridae, and Laridae, it occurs in more than a quarter of the species.

-Such a strategy should only be followed if it is evolutionarily stable, meaning that it offers a selective advantage to individuals that practise it.
+Such a strategy should be followed only if it is evolutionarily stable, meaning that it offers a selective advantage to individuals that practise it.
 Kleptoparasitism costs time and energy which could otherwise be spent directly on feeding, so this cost must be outweighed by the benefit in energy gained from the stolen food.
 Mathematical modelling suggests that when food is abundant, ordinary feeding is the best strategy; when food abundance falls below a critical level, kleptoparasitism suddenly becomes advantageous, and aggressive interactions become common.
 Similarly, when potential victims are rare or widely dispersed, the time needed to find them may not be justified by the food that might be stolen from them, resulting in frequency-dependent selection.